Satishmahakalkar/postgres-docker-setup/README.md

-PostgreSQL with Read Replica, Automatic Failover and Load Balancing
+PostgreSQL with Read Replica, Automatic Failover and Load Balancing In Ubuntu OS

 Introduction